FRUiT-git/starc/README.md

 - Enable Mango HUD

 ### Prefix creation
-If the mentioned prefix path doesn't exist, it is configured and the two required verbs 'arial' and 'dxvk' are installed automatically.
+If the mentioned prefix path doesn't exist, it is configured and the two required verbs 'arial' and 'dxvk' are installed automatically using winetricks.
 Then a game installation is attempted, if the user described their game install path, or ultimately if some game install is found within the $HOME folder.

 If the prefix path is not provided, the following default location is used : `$HOME/Games/starcitizen`